tetracorp/k240/docs/_posts/2023-03-31-design-analysis.md

 ### User interface

-K240 featured an innovative and miniminalist user interface.
+K240 featured an innovative and minimalist user interface.
 There was no established user interface standard for this type of game yet, and many strategy players enjoyed learning complex new games by reading by reading a large manual, which in K240's case was over 28,000 words for the English version alone.